 (Here’s a pdf of this article for those who prefer reading in that format.)

 Setting Up Your Email Workspace

 Before you start processing email you need to set up the right environment.
-This is a matter of having the right folders—and there aren’t very many that you need.
+This is a matter of having the right folders—and you don’t need many.

 First, your email program will have these folders by default: inbox, drafts, sent, trash.
 Keep those.
 (It’s not like you could delete them, anyway.)

 That’s it.
 Your email workspace is ready to go.

 (Notice we didn’t set up a special set of folders for archiving emails after you’re done with them.
 That’s significant.
 More on that below.)

 The Rules of Processing

 With your email workspace set up, it’s now time to review the rules of processing.
 These govern the way you go about processing your email to zero.

 First, we need to understand a few basic rules for processing anything.
 Email is actually a sub-component of a much wider group of stuff that comes our way every day.
 There’s voice mail, regular mail, text messages, ideas you jot down, action items from meetings, and so forth.

 The way we manage our email needs to integrate with our system for managing all the other input in our lives.
 Although the tool itself differs, there is no difference in the principles for processing an action item you get from email versus an action item from your boss in the hall or from your realtor on voicemail.